ProLoser/BakingPlate/README.md

 7. Libs - initial PageRoute Added
 8. i18n/l10n stuff
 9. Html5 Boilerplate Theme Finish (nearly there) - based upon Fork of CakePlate by Sams
+9. Non Themed views should use Best Practices (no-started)
 10. more work on Admin Theme (Truly awesome stuff admin comes is a range of colors)
 11. Settings
     1. Decide upon a Setting/Config setup (using Nick Bakers now may change)